nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-16.md

 ## Advice and warnings

 - If you have completed all Bundle and Sprinkler requirements, you may begin Skull Cavern runs.
-See [Year 1, Spring 17](year-1-spring-17.md) for advice and warnings.
+See [Spring 17, Year 1](year-1-spring-17.md) for advice and warnings.

 ## Instructions